Hussein Kadhem Al-Hakeim, Sadiq Neama Al-Kufi, Arafat Hussein Al-Dujaili and Michael Maes* Pages 618 - 625 ( 8 )

 Major depressive disorder, cytokines, immune, inflammation, metabolism, mental disorder.

-Department of Chemistry, College of Science, University of Kufa, Department of Chemistry, College of Science, University of Kufa, College of Medicine, University of Kufa, Department of Psychiatry, Faculty of Medicine, Chulalongkorn University, Bangkok
+Department of Chemistry, College of Science, University of Kufa, Department of Chemistry, College of Science, University of Kufa, Senior of Psychiatric Medicine, College of Medicine, University of Kufa, Department of Psychiatry, Faculty of Medicine, Chulalongkorn University, Bangkok